In this article, you’ll learn about horizontal boring machine. Its parts, types, tools and operations.

 - The bed is that part of the machine which is fitting on the floor of the shop and has a box-like casting.

-- The bed supports the column, tables and other parts of the machine.
+- The bed supports the columns, tables, and other parts of the machine.

 - The column provides support to the headstock and guides it up and down accurately by the guideways.

-- The column which has hollow houses and is heavily ribbed to add rigidity.
+- The column has hollow houses and is heavily ribbed to add rigidity.

 - Some columns are stationary, others may be made to slide along the bed.

-- The end supporting column situated at the other end of the bed houses.
+- The end supporting column is situated at the other end of the bed houses.

-- Bearing block is provided for supporting a long boring bar.
+- A bearing block is provided for supporting a long boring bar.

-- The column may be adjusted on the slideways of the bed towards or away from the spindle for supporting the different length of boring bars.
+- The column may be adjusted on the slideways of the bed towards or away from the spindle to support the different lengths of boring bars.